Sora-3e8/romopad-driver/readme.md

 This driver aims to aid that, the driver utilizes python-evdev to detect and remap key events sent by the macropad.</br>

 >[!NOTE]
-> Romoral macropad uses generic Acer dev id, which may cause the driver to remap other devices with the same id.</br>
+> Romoral macropad uses generic Acer device identification.</br>
+> This may cause the driver to remap other devices with the same id.</br>
-> This may affect some Acer and generic devices.</br>
+> Some Acer and generic devices.</br>

 ## 🎯 Scope
 - Target device: Romoral factory 12 key macropad